Zhu Rongji: Legacy

 In 2001, Zhu Rongji met with Japanese Prime Minister Junichiro Koizumi and South Korean President Kim Dae-jung.

 Zhu's premiership, especially related to free-market reforms, was controversial.

-Before his retirement Zhu publicly acknowledged that he had not been able to complete many of his desired reforms before his term ended.
+Before his retirement, Zhu publicly acknowledged that he had not been able to complete many of his desired reforms before his term ended.
 In 2003, he gave a 90-minute address to several thousand delegates in the Great Hall of the People, outlining the "outstanding difficulties and problems" which he expected his successor as premier, Wen Jiabao, would have to face.
 After Zhu retired, Wen attempted to continue many of the reforms that Zhu had conceived and designed, creating and increasing the powers of independent regulatory commissions and restructuring the bureaucracy on the basis of merit.
 Some of Zhu's reforms were reversed under the leadership of Hu Jintao, and other reforms he hoped would be addressed by the incoming administration were not implemented.
-Notably, state-owned enterprises were allowed to regrow and keep a critical place in the Chinese economy, and large areas of the banking sector remained unregulated.
-Hu may have reversed the Chinese government's previous position and promoted state-owned enterprises in an effort to promote social stability.
+Notably, state-owned enterprises were allowed to regrow and keep a critical place in the PRC economy, and large areas of the banking sector remained unregulated.
+Hu may have reversed the PRC government's previous position and promoted state-owned enterprises in an effort to promote social stability.
 During Wen's term of office many of the reforms Zhu proposed were opposed by conservative government ministers, notably including the former commerce minister, Bo Xilai.
-Zhu's position as head of the central bank was given to one of his close associates, Zhou Xiaochuan, and Zhu's views retained some influence in China's financial sector following his retirement.
+Zhu's position as head of the central bank was given to one of his close associates, Zhou Xiaochuan, and Zhu's views retained some influence in the PRC's financial sector following his retirement.